BDC Hamburger Icon

 To foster your team’s happiness, try the following suggestions:

-• Initiate an employee satisfaction program.
+• Initiate an employee satisfaction program to ensure employees feel appreciated.

 • Create a feedback culture that helps staff feel involved and engaged in the company’s success.